Alonzo Russell (American football): Arizona Cardinals

 On November 22, 2017, Russell was signed to the Arizona Cardinals' practice squad.

 New York Giants

 On May 14, 2018, Russell signed with the New York Giants.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 29, 2018.
 The following day, Russell would appear in his first NFL game against the Dallas Cowboys where he would appear in eight offensive snaps and seven on special teams.

 On September 1, 2019, Russell was waived by the Giants.

 St. Louis BattleHawks

 Russell was selected in the 9th round (70th overall) of the first phase by the St. Louis BattleHawks in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Winnipeg Blue Bombers

 Russell signed with the Winnipeg Blue Bombers of the CFL on July 3, 2020.
+The 2020 CFL season was cancelled due to the COVID-19 pandemic.
 He was released on July 19, 2021.

+Ottawa Redblacks

+Russell signed with the CFL's Ottawa Redblacks on August 31, 2021.
+He was moved to the practice roster on September 7, released on September 18, signed back to the practice roster on September 25, and released for the final time on November 2, 2021.